コンテンツにスキップ

 「第12回フレッシュ・コンサート」開催特別インタビュー! 横森由衣&川田直輝が語る〜新進気鋭の若き演奏家による華やかな競演〜

-Up-and-coming young musicians taking on Mozart's works
+Up-and-coming young musicians take on Mozart's works

 IMG_6705_th